Trump's foreign policy faces growing dissent in Congress

 The newfound willingness to challenge the president on foreign policy by Republicans reflects tensions over his unconventional or seemingly impulsive decisions that simmered quietly during his first two years but were rarely voiced in public.
 Two years in, and following midterm elections in which dozens of Republicans lost their House seats, Trump’s party appears more willing to directly confront him on his more controversial decisions.

-While the measure is mostly symbolic, it reflect concern among Republicans about the message that Trump’s Syria move sent to allies Israel and Jordan - two Syrian neighbors intimately affected by the decision to withdraw U.S. troops.
-The move essentially allowed lawmakers to go around the president to show the two allies that at least Congress does have their back.
+While the measure is mostly symbolic, it reflects concern among Republicans about the message that Trump’s Syria move sent to Israel and Jordan — U.S. allies and Syrian neighbors intimately affected by the decision to withdraw U.S. troops.
+The move essentially allowed lawmakers to go around the president to show the two countries that at least Congress has their back.

-Thursday's action was only the latest example of a newfound willingness by Congress to insert itself in an attempt to issue a course correction.
-Lawmakers are also expressing condemnation on issues of trade, Russia, North Korea, Yemen, and NATO.
+Thursday's action was only the latest example of a newfound willingness by Congress to insert itself in trying to issue a course correction.
+Lawmakers are also expressing condemnation on issues of trade, Russia, North Korea, Yemen and NATO.

 In some places the president is indulging his inclination to extricate the U.S. from overseas entanglements by withdrawing troops in Afghanistan and Syria, threatening a retreat from NATO and contemplating reducing troops on the Korean Peninsula.